Content Strategy? The One Thing You're NOT Doing

 So, what’s the takeaway?

-1️⃣ Yes, track platform updates—but don’t build your strategy around them.
+1. Track platform updates—but don’t build your strategy around them.
+Half of them won’t matter in the long run